geekio/mailvalidator/README.md

-# mailvalidator
-command line app that verifies email(s) address existence
+Command line app that verifies email(s) address existence

 As simple as that:
 ./mailvalidator -h